embedibs/life-mb2/README.md

 ## Game Flow

+- Start with a random board.

-- Pressing the A button will randomize the board.
+- Pressing the A button will re-randomize the board.

-- Pressing the B button will invert the board and the B button will then be ignored for 5 frames.
+- Pressing the B button will invert the board and then B button will be ignored for 5 frames.

   > This option is not very interesting as the
   > cells often die off immediately due to overpopulation.